-The singer-songwriter started off like many other 20-year-old aspiring musicians, with the idea that fame was the ultimate goal.
+Sophia Danai started off like many other 20-year-old aspiring musicians, with the idea that fame and commercial success was the ultimate goal.
 But after ending a tumultuous marriage and fighting her way out of a bad production deal, her view of success began to change.
 She found herself focusing more on her own personal path and message—letting her fans know they are not alone and that through challenges, they can learn to be more compassionate.
 With this new knowledge and mindset, Danai went back to school and took production/recording classes, realizing the importance of creating her own vision and defining her artistry.

-Real Lies is a seven-song collection of soulful electro-pop tracks that document the heartbreak and disillusionment Danai overcame to get where she is today.
-“I think the process of growing as a person and artist is uncovering our truth; to ‘realize’ and decode the lies we tell ourselves to protect us from pain,” she explains.
-“Acknowledging and facing our anger, fear and loneliness allows us to move forward.”
+Set to be March 29th, 2019, Real Lies is a seven-song collection of soulful electro-pop tracks exploring the journey into self and relationships, learning how to protect your energy and see yourself and others clearly.
+“I think the process of growing as a person and artist is continuously uncovering our truth; to ‘realize’ and decode the lies we tell ourselves to become closer to who we are,” she explains.
+“The more we face ourselves in those uncomfortable moments—our anger, fear and loneliness—the more we learn about what is true for us.”

 Danai recorded the album at Echoplant Studios in Port Coquitlam, B.C. with award-winning producer Ryan Worsley (Dear Rouge, Said The Whale, Mathew V) and her band, Michael Meroniuk (guitarist) and Jan Orsag (Keys, Ableton Live).
 The four have gelled in a way Danai has never experienced before.
 “This time around, it feels like a creative oasis” she says.
 “We all have great respect for each other, and not only did I feel understood as an artist, but I felt supported and strengthened.”

-It’s been almost a decade since Danai was that 20-year-old trying to find her way, and though she will be the first to admit she’s far from perfect, she is thankful for her journey—bad times and all.
+Danai is thankful for her journey—bad times and all.
 “This experience was a reflection of coming out the other side of everything I went through,” she shares.
 “I want to be as authentic as possible with my story, in the hope that it could help my listeners feel seen.”

 Copyright © 2015.
 Auteur Research, All Rights Reserved